I didn’t even realize it was happening. I hadn’t noticed how worry and fear were taking over and robbing me of peace of mind.

 “If we confess our sins He is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
 1 John 1:9

-Listen closely though this “acknowledgment of repentance” is a gentle voice calling us to repentance it is not a condemning voice calling you names.
 So release the lies & worry and leave out the condemnation.
 Repent without the condemnation.
 Acknowledge what you need to repent of and let it go.
 Do not sit with it and fill yourself with condemning thoughts, those are not of God.

 Releasing the lies is an active step.
 It’s a choice we have to make.
 Sometimes we ask God to take the worry or fear away but we are holding tight to the lies.
 We aren’t willing to let go of the lies we are believing.
-Jot down the lies or thoughts you are believing.
+Jot down the lies or thoughts you are believing and replace them with Truth.
 As you pray, ask God to give you the wisdom to recognize the lies.
 If you can’t at the moment, come back to this when you’re calm.
 Go through the list of thoughts or lies with your Bible and ask God to show you His truth about each thought.
 Jot down the truth right next to the lie and mark a big fat X over the lies.
 Sometimes it helps to go over those thoughts with a trusted friend or counselor.

 Surrender can be hard but it’s in this place that we discover peace.